Daniela Álvarez (model)

-Daniela Álvarez Reyes (born October 23, 1993) is a Mexican beauty pageant titleholder who won the title of "Nuestra Belleza Mundo México" at the Nuestra Belleza México 2013 pageant.
+Daniela Álvarez Reyes (born October 23, 1993) is a Mexican actress and beauty pageant titleholder who won the title of "Nuestra Belleza Mundo México" at the Nuestra Belleza México 2013 pageant.
 She is the second woman from Morelos to win the Nuestra Belleza Mundo title after Blanca Soto took it in 1997.
 She represented Mexico at the Miss World 2014 Beauty Pageant held on December 14, 2014, in London, United Kingdom where she was a semifinalist in the Top 10.